LEONARDO da VINCI

 The portrait full of mystery and secrets is painted on poplar wood measuring 77x53 cm.
 It is the most famous work of Leonardo da Vinci.
 Originally the painting was larger than today, because two columns, one on the left the other one on the right side of Mona Lisa, have been cut.
 That is the reason why it is not easy to recognize that Mona Lisa is sitting on a terrace.

 He worked at the portrait for the next four years.
 When Leonardo left Florence in 1507 he did not sell the painting to the customer but kept it for himself.
-Several believe, that Leonardo did not hand over the painting, because he did not finish the work, others believe that Leonardo loved the painting to much.
+Several believe, that Leonardo did not hand over the painting, because he did not finish the work, others believe that Leonardo loved the painting, or perhaps the subject too much.

 Leonardo da Vinci arrived with the painting in his baggage in France in the year 1516.
 Leonardo sold the painting in France to King Francis I., who bought it for the castle in Amboise.
 In the following time Mona Lisa came to Fontainbleau, Paris, Versailles and then to the collection of Ludwig XIV.
 After the revolution in France the painting got a new home in the Louvre.
 Napoleon took it away from there and hung it up in his bedroom.
 When Napoleon was banished Mona Lisa returned into the great Louvre in Paris.